next-step-for-interview-prep/.github/profile/README.md

-# 🚀 Welcome to All-Interview-Material-Compilation organization! 🚀
+# 🚀 Welcome!
+Glad to see you here 🚀

 ## 🌟 About This Organization